One hour a week, that is all it takes to make a difference to someone in your community.

 The following are some of the many roles a volunteer can perform:

 Visit a patient or relieve a family member

 Reading aloud to the patient

 Listening to music together

 After completing required hospice volunteer training and several background checks, volunteers are given information of potential patients and asked if they feel that the patient is one that they would want to be assigned to.
 Patient assignments are always within a reasonable distance from the location that you have chosen to serve.
 Classes include philosophy of hospice, communication skills, patient care, patient and volunteer rights and other topics.
 We ask for a commitment of only 1 hours per week.

+You visit people close to your home.
 Please join us in helping others.

 Contact Virginia Kresko at 314-453-0990.